FawazQutami/KNN/README.md

 	There are various methods for calculating the distance between the points, of which the most commonly known methods are –
         1. Euclidean,
-        2. Manhattan (for continuous) and
+        2. Manhattan,
+        3. Minkowski, and
-        3. Hamming distance (for categorical).
+        3. Hamming distance (for categorical)

 ## Somthing to know about KNN:
 	1. It is simple to implement and mostly used for classification.